Support

 History & Facts

-The building that houses the Xiwei Peninsula Specialty Store today has a rich past.
-It previously served as the residence of Lin Yi-he, who was popularly known as the "Sea Falcon."
-It is a classic example of Mindong architecture—a two-story stone house that has stood against the sea winds for decades.
+The building housing the Xiwei Peninsula Specialty Shop today has a rich history.
+It was formerly the residence of Lin Yi-he, a legendary figure known in these parts as the "Sea Falcon."
+This two-story stone house is a classic example of Mindong architecture, preserving the authentic spirit of the region.

 Time Needed